-I don’t do regular income reports (but I share income updates on Instagram if you want more updates!).
+I don’t do regular income reports (but I share income updates on Instagram!).

-Sometimes I share milestones in blog posts, like these…
+Sometimes I do share milestones in blog posts, like these…

 - I shared how I made $5k in 5 days on my blog

 - I recorded a YouTube video about How I Made $14K Blogging In One Month

 - I created a free eBook where I talk about how I made $45k in 1 Year Blogging While Working Full time

 Because a few years ago I had no idea how to make money blogging (but had blind faith it would happen), I want to document this super fun point in my journey.

 So many bloggers publish income reports and they’re always super inspiring.
 I used to read income reports all the time to get inspired that I could do it, too.

 I knew nothing about blogging or business when I started my blog.
 I didn’t even read blogs.

 I started my blog originally because of my student loan debt.